-DigiCert's systems require identification and authentication at system logon with a unique user name and password.
+DigiCert's systems require identification and authentication at system logon with a unique username and password.
 Important system actions are logged to establish the accountability of the operators who initiate such actions.

-DigiCert enables all essential event auditing capabilities of its CA applications in order to record the events listed below.
 If DigiCert's applications cannot automatically record an event, DigiCert or an RA implements manual procedures to satisfy the requirements.
 For each event, DigiCert records the relevant (i) date and time, (ii) type of event, (iii) success or failure, and (iv) user or system that caused the event or initiated the action.
 Event records are available to auditors as proof of DigiCert's or RA practices.